meschansky/go-pia/README.md

 ## 🚀 Features

-- Automatically detects active OpenVPN connections
+- Automatically detects active OpenVPN connections with retry capability
+- Resilient to temporary VPN connection issues
 - Obtains and refreshes PIA authentication tokens
 - Requests and maintains port forwarding
 - Writes the forwarded port to a file for use by other applications